 Accommodation: Where to Stay in Erfurt

-2 Editor's Pick The Erfurt Synagogue and Treasures
+2. Editor's Pick The Old Synagogue and Treasures

 Address: Waagegasse 8, 99084 Erfurt

 St. Severus Church, or the Severikirche, was first mentioned in 1121.
-Perched high atop Erfurt's Domberg, this lovely Early Gothic hall-church boasts double lateral aisles and a richly furnished interior, which includes the tomb of St. Severus from 1365, and a spectacular 15-meter-high font.
+Perched atop Erfurt's Domberg (Cathedral Hill), this lovely Early Gothic hall-church boasts double lateral aisles and a richly furnished interior, which includes the tomb of St. Severus from 1365 and a spectacular 15-meter-high font.
 Joined to Erfurt Cathedral via a 70-step staircase, these two structures dominate the Domplatz, the historic cathedral square with its handsome old buildings, including the 18th-century Grüne Apotheke (Green Pharmacy) and Zur Hohen Lilie, one of the finest Renaissance buildings in Erfurt.